neeraj9/folsom_cowboy/README.md

 ### folsom_cowboy, a cowboy based wrapper for folsom

-This is a cowboy handler that exposes folsom metrics via http using cowboy.
+This is a cowboy handler that exposes folsom metrics via http using cowboy(cowboy 2.0.0).

 #### api